INeido/dots/README.md

     sudo systemctl daemon-reload
     ```

-3. Set your screen DPI
+3. Set your screen DPI.
     First, go to [dpi.lv](https://dpi.lv/) and figure out your DPI.
     You can then enter this DPI in the following file to set it system-wide:
     ```bash